I am an investor of people, and real estate.

 True freedom demands that you live a big and often scary life that you've chosen outside of social influence.

-The name is blunt and a bit harsh, which is a decent reflection of my personality.
-It's also factually correct.
+The name is blunt and a bit harsh but also factually correct, which is a decent reflection of my personality.
 We don't choose the financial situation that we are born with but at some point in life we have to take responsible for our outcomes and our financial management.
-I started this journey very late in life, I was in my 30s before I started getting things together, I was so mad at myself when I finally decided to change that I wanted to name this story something that would embed an uncomfortable level of responsibility in my brain
+I started this journey very late in life.
+I was in my 30s before I started getting things together and I was so mad at myself when I finally decided to change that I wanted to name this story something that would embed an uncomfortable level of responsibility in my brain

 I was broke because of my bad choices, once I accepted that, then I could make better choices and start making money.